raphaelchang/karaokify/README.md

 # karaokify
-6.345 Automatic Speech Recognition final project for synchronizing lyrics to music audio
+Synchronizes lyrics to music for karaoke